siddhip2004/Wall-E-project/README.md

 ## Demonstration :

-1. Press the switch that you have given as input and see your task getting implemented
+1. Press the switches that you have given as input and see your two tasks getting implemented
 ------------------

 ## Contributors :